sesha-2k3/sde-n-dbms/README.md

 | [pganalyze — Query Optimization Guide](https://pganalyze.com/docs/explain/query-optimization) | Tutorial | Real-world PostgreSQL query optimization patterns |
 | [Database System Concepts — Ch.
 15, 16](https://db-book.com/) | Textbook | Academic foundation for query processing and optimization |

+**Practice:** Optimize these FitTrack queries:
+1. "Show a trainer's full client dashboard with each client's workout count, average daily calories, and last active date this month" — involves multi-table JOINs and aggregation
+2. "Find all clients who have been on a rest day for 3+ consecutive days" — requires window functions or self-joins
+3. "Monthly leaderboard: rank all clients by workout consistency (percentage of days with a logged workout)" — heavy aggregation
+4. Create a materialized view for the trainer dashboard that refreshes daily.
+Compare query times vs. live computation.
-**Practice:** Take 5 slow queries from a real or mock application, use EXPLAIN ANALYZE to identify bottlenecks, and optimize each one.
-Document the original plan, what you changed (index, rewrite, schema change), and the resulting improvement.
+5. For each query, document the original EXPLAIN ANALYZE, what you changed, and the resulting improvement.

 ---